 We expect that this manual will be of use and interest to many in our Children for Health community.
-We have included many extracts from the manual in our topic activities sections under the heading’ lesson plans’.
 We will always be interested to know how people are using the activities we suggest, please send us stories, photos and videos to share your experiences with us and others.

 Here is an extract from the introduction to the manual: